 Option 1: Timeshare Resale

 The first option you have for getting out of your binding timeshare contract and stopping the endless maintenance fees is selling your timeshare.
 This could be a viable option if your timeshare is paid off and if it is of value.
 However, keep in mind that the vast majority of timeshares do not hold their value, and many timeshare owners have an extremely difficult time re-selling their timeshares for any sum of money.
-The truth is that the only case where timeshare resale usually works is with high-value timeshares like Disney.
 A quick trick for determining if it’s worth it for you to sell your timeshare is to do a search for your timeshare property company on eBay.
 If you see many timeshares of your brand advertised with no bids for $1, the odds are not in your favor!

 Option 2: Hiring A Timeshare Cancellation Company

-That’s why our website exists: to help you do the proper research to select a timeshare cancellation company that will help you get out of your unwanted timeshare contract.
+That’s why our website exists: to help you do the proper research to select a timeshare cancellation company that may be able to help you get out of your unwanted timeshare contract.

 To learn more, feel free to browse our timeshare reviews.
 For more personalized advice on getting out of your timeshare and its maintenance fees, contact us through our form, initiate live chat or give us a call.